CZ-NIC/yangson/docs/instance.rst

       The method returns ``None`` if the validation succeeds, otherwise one of the following exceptions is raised:

-      * :exc:`.schema.SchemaError` – if the value doesn't conform to
+      * :exc:`.schemanode.SchemaError` – if the value doesn't conform to
 	the schema,
-      * :exc:`.schema.SemanticError` – if the value violates a
+      * :exc:`.schemanode.SemanticError` – if the value violates a
 	semantic constraint.

       .. doctest::